K-PaaS/application-platform-guide-eng/user_guide/development_application/python.md

 ##### <div id='2-3-3'></div> 2.3.3.
 VCAP_SERVICES Environment Setting Information

-To obtain access information for each service to which an application distributed on an open platform is bound, the VCAP_SERVICES configuration information registered in each application must be read to obtain information.
+To obtain access information for each service to which an application deployed on an open platform is bound, the VCAP_SERVICES configuration information registered in each application must be read to obtain information.

 * Open Platform's Application Environment Information When the service is bound, configuration information is registered by the application in the form of JSON.